PriyanjanMitra/MOSFETDesigner/README.md

 Python 3.12.13(Required for TensorFlow)

 # Usage
-Install all the packages in the requirements.txt and run the ipynb file
+Install all the packages in the requirements.txt and run the py file